 Indigenous Peoples

 Our business interacts with many diverse communities around the world.
-We respect the rights, interests, perspectives and aspirations of Indigenous Peoples and acknowledge their right to maintain their culture, identity, traditions and customs.
+We respect the rights, interests, and aspirations of Indigenous Peoples and acknowledge their right to maintain their culture, identity, traditions and customs.

 How do we engage with Indigenous Peoples?

-Through good faith negotiation, we seek to reach mutually beneficial agreements with affected Indigenous Peoples who have an interest in or connection to the land on which we operate.
+Through good faith negotiation, we seek to reach mutually beneficial agreements with Indigenous Peoples who have an interest in or connection to the land on which we operate.

 What is our approach to resettlement?